roniyldrm/PredictiveRoadWarningSystem/README.md

 Then press `i` / `a` / `w` for iOS simulator, Android emulator, or web.
 Full **map and GPS** behaviour is only meaningful on **iOS** or **Android**; web is useful for auth and non-map screens.

 ---

-## Security notes

-- Never commit `.env` or real API keys.
-Rotate keys if they leak.
-- Use HTTPS in production and put the API behind a reverse proxy; the app is written to trust standard forwarded headers when configured.
-- JWTs are bearer tokens; protect device storage (Expo Secure Store) and treat logout as clearing the token.

----

-## Academic / scope note

-This repository is developed as a **degree project** prototype.
-It is not a certified safety product; risk scores are **indicative** and depend on data quality, model assumptions, and network availability.